hhoulei/JointMR/README.md

 ## 📊 Part 3: Real-data Analysis Workflow

 For actual data analysis, preparing the instrumental variables requires rigorous quality control and harmonization.
 Below is the standard workflow explaining how raw GWAS data is processed into the final JointMR estimates.
+The R function in Step 1 and 2 can be download from https://github.com/hhoulei/JointMR_Simul/application-final.R, and Step 3 can be implemented using functions `JointMR_analysis()` from above R package JointMR.

 ### Step 1: Input GWAS summary datasets